 Local and domestic demand is a major driver for the strong performance at the CN Tower and MSC.
 In addition, the CN Tower relies on international visitors, particularly United States (US) visitors.
-In Destination Canada's ("DC") Overnight Arrivals at a Glance report for August 2023, it reported that for the month of August, international arrivals to Canada were about 73% of July 2019 levels and up 34% from August 2022.
-However, the August results showed a a sharp decline from the July report, which showed international arrivals at 82% of 2019 levels.
+Destination Canada's (DC) latest Overnight Arrivals at a Glance report for May 2024 reported that for the month of May 2024, international arrivals to Canada were about 12% higher than May 2023, and almost all of the major countries were favourable year over year.
+Year-to-date, DC reported a 14% increase compared to 2023.